Azure-Samples/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ### Terraform Resources

-This section lists the resources included in the Terraform configurations in this configuration.
+This section lists the resources included in the Terraform configurations in this configuration ([Step-By-Step Video](https://youtu.be/skfxxsOTEuY)).

 #### Log Analytics Workspace